InfOmics/LErNet/README.md

 complete_positions <- LErNet::load_gtf(gtf_file)
 ```

 It is necessary that the dataframe contains the information for all genes and lncRNAs in input.
-In this example data come with information about novel lncRNAs, these information must be added to the dataframe "complete_positions":
+In this example data come with information about novel lncRNAs.
+These information must be added to the dataframe `complete_positions`:

 ```R